dhfbk/ICWSM24-Geography-of-information-diffusion-online-Europe-Migration/readme.md

 ```

 - ### DataSection3.tsv
 This file contains the information necessary to reproduce results of section 3.
-Given size limitations of this file (~2 Gb), the file is available upon request to the authors.
+Given size limitations of this file, the file is available upon request to the authors.

 Columns are:
 ```